poornalingam/collaborated-articles/NextGenTelecommunication.md

 Keep the tap on telecommunication changes and adhere in business are keystones for Forward-looking companies

-## Disruptive technology revolutions for the last two decades:
+## Disruptive technology revolutions for the last two decades

 The below technologies have changed the perspective of IT service from supportive service to part of the business service and even became a business enabler.
 These disruptive technologies had changed solution engineering.
 * Moved from lesser performance, less scalable RDBMS to open source No-SQLs (Cassandra, MongoDB, CockroachDB, etc…) with less to no compromise on CAP/ACID/BASE requirements for non-transactional data, in some case transactional data as well with few fine-tunings.